 Units Managing Data with SQL Data-Driven Web Applications In this Unit students will develop capabilities to read structure data from SQLite databases using SELECT SQL statements.
 Students will learn about the development of database tables, queries and relationships.
 This Unit will cover the processes of database design through normalisation and entity relationship diagramming.
-Web Development in HTML/CSS Students explore the features of ASP.NET using Microsoft Visual Studio.
+Web Development in HTML/CSS Students will learn to develop websites using HTML5 standards, CSS to create a static website.
+Students will learn about the design and usability principles of software development in context to websites.
+Students explore the features of ASP.NET using Microsoft Visual Studio.
 Following from website development and design, where students studied HTML and CSS, ASP.NET allows the students to develop data-driven applications.
 The focus of the Unit is on integrating a shopping cart into an existing web application.
 Students will explore, develop, generate and evaluate solutions using Senior Digital Solutions assessment instruments.
-Game Development in Unity C# Students will learn to develop websites using HTML5 standards, CSS to create a static website.
-Students will learn about the design and usability principles of software development in context to websites.
-Using an industry-standard game development engine, students will implement assets and algorithms to develop cross-platform solutions to programming problems.
+Game Development in Unity C# Using an industry-standard game development engine, students will implement assets and algorithms to develop cross-platform solutions to programming problems.
 Game development offers an enjoyable and engaging medium for solving advanced programming problems, so students will be exposed to unfamiliar and abstract ways of thinking throughout the course of the Unit.
 Students will explore, develop, generate and evaluate solutions using Senior Digital Solutions assessment instruments.
-Pre-requisites Minimum 'C' academic result in Year 9 Mathematics is highly recom Undertaken HSSC ICT in Year 9 is highly recommended mended Areas Assessed Knowledge and Understanding Processes and Production Skills Special Subject Requirements BYOD laptop (Windows PC) Personal Microsoft Account for Visual Studio Recommend purchasing Adobe Creative Cloud (school subsidised windows) hen advertised)
+Pre-requisites Minimum 'C' academic result in Year 9 Mathematics is highly reco Undertaken HSSC ICT in Year 9 is highly recommended mmended Areas Assessed Knowledge and Understanding Processes and Production Skills Special Subject Requirements BYOD laptop (Windows PC) Personal Microsoft Account for Visual Studio Recommend purchasing Adobe Creative Cloud (school subsidised when advertised)